 First of all interoperability with existing NATO equipment like

-Secondly, it was anticipated that the NATO approval by SECAN
+Secondly, it was anticipated that NATO approval by SECAN

-would take much less time, by not having to evaluate the crypto logic.
+would take much less time, by not having to evaluate the known

 Rumour had it in those days, that there was a third reason.